 The Administration Building, located adjacent to the Turnpike in the City of Berea, houses the following administrative departments; Executive, Legal, CFO/Comptroller, Human Resources, Accounting, Procurement, Contract Administration, Audit, Marketing & Communications, Payroll, Office Services, Safety Services, Service Plaza Operations, Toll Operations, Customer Service Center, Maintenance and Engineering.
-A vehicle maintenance garage and contiguous Technology Building are located east of the Administration Building and houses technology staff, computer center, Turnpike radio communications center and Ohio State Highway Patrol Turnpike operations center.
+The Technology Building and a contiguous maintenance garage are located east of the Administration Building and houses technology staff, computer center, Turnpike radio communications center and Ohio State Highway Patrol Turnpike operations center.
 Starting in 2002, there were a series of interior Administration Building renovations to improve the restrooms, use of office space, interior finishes, computer/phone cabling, HVAC and lighting.
 Renovations completed in 2009 made accommodations for E-ZPass transponder processing and the Customer Service Center.
 In 2013 and 2014 the Administration Building and Technology Building received upgrades to their aging HVAC systems.
 In 2017, the north wing boiler at the Administration Building was replaced with a high efficiency boiler and improvements were made to the second floor of the Technology Building.
-These included a reconfiguration of the office space to allow for eleven (11) work stations.
+These included a reconfiguration of the office space to allow for eleven (11) workstations.
 In 2018, additional second floor improvements were made to the Technology Building with the addition of a conference room, storage room and new HVAC units for the Communications Equipment Room.
 In 2019 the boiler in the Technology Building was replaced with a high efficiency boiler and upgrades to the Administration and Technology building HVAC controls have been completed.
+The Technology building had a roof overlay completed in 2023.

 The Administration Building, vehicle maintenance garage, and Technology Building have been maintained in generally good condition.
 However, the Administration Building does have some deficiencies in the building envelope such as leaking at the skylight and window systems during heavy rains and some water infiltration through the exterior sandstone system.
-A roof overlay of the existing high roof area was completed in 2020 to address some of these deficiencies, and the foam roof on the South wing of the Administration Building is scheduled to have an overlay installed in 2022.
-The Commission replaced two (2) of its gasoline powered passenger car type pool vehicles with two (2) fully electric powered vehicles in 2021.
-To provide reasonable charge rates, a dual dispense Level 2 charger was installed at the pool vehicle parking area.
+A roof overlay of the existing high roof area was completed in 2020 to address some of these deficiencies, and the foam roof on the South wing of the Administration Building was overlaid in 2023.